-Location of Classes Percent of Classes In Core Academic Subjects Taught by
+Leasting of Classes Percent of Classes In Core Academic Subjects

-Location of Classes NCLB Compliant Teachers Non-NCLB Compliant Teachers
+Location of Classes Taught by Highly Qualified Teachers Not Taught by Highly Qualified Teachers

 This School 100 0

 All Schools in District 100 0

 High-Poverty Schools in District 100 0

-Low-Poverty Schools in District 100 0
+Low-Poverty Schools in District N/A N/A

-\ High-poverty schools are defined as those schools with student eligibility of approximately 40 percent or more in the free and reduced price meals program.
+High-poverty schools are defined as those schools with student eligibility of approximately 40 percent or more in the free and reduced price meals program.
 Low-poverty schools are those with student eligibility of approximately 25 percent or less in the free and reduced price meals program.